 So, in general, how many systems can you install Adobe software on, including the Creative Cloud (CC) and CS6?
 The answer for individuals (as opposed to businesses) in most cases is two.
 The catch is that both computers must be used only by you and the two systems cannot be used at the same time.
 This policy was designed so that you could run Creative Cloud (or Creative Suite) at home on your desktop PC, as well as while traveling with your laptop or tablet PC.
 But the types of computers and their usage has blurred so much now that you can just pick any two you own and the product should install and properly activate on both…

 So did you know that Adobe offers a full money-back guarantee on almost all current products?
 This includes Creative Cloud (CC), Acrobat, Lightroom, Captivate, Photoshop Elements, and so on.
-This offer applies even after you’ve already opened the box/disc or downloaded and installed the product – however, only software purchased directly from Adobe.com worldwide can take advantage of this refund policy (not resellers, retailers, or auction sites).
+This offer applies even after you’ve already downloaded and installed the product on your computer(s) – however, only software purchased directly from Adobe.com worldwide can take advantage of this refund policy (not resellers, retailers, or auction sites).

-Yes, it’s true – you can simply contact Adobe within either 14 or 30 days of your order (depending on what you bought) – via live online chat is usually fast and convenient.
+Yes, it’s true – you can simply contact Adobe within 14 days of your order for subscription products, or 30 days of your order for non-subscription products – via live online chat is usually fast and convenient.
 Then, provided you follow the correct procedure, they will take it back (after being uninstalled and deactivated from your computers, if applicable) and issue you a complete refund.

 [UPDATE (May 2020) – These links still work to download the old Acrobat DC 2019 trials.
 We also now have the all-new Acrobat DC 2020 Direct Download Links!]